ghga-de/milestones-docs/62-california-condor/technical_specification.md

 version continues to handle requests.
 When the migration is complete, the old service can be taken offline and the collections swapped out.
 That's a little more complex.

-### Errors During Migration

-If an error prevents a migration from finishing, then we should discard the processed entries, unset the lock document, and log the error.
-The cleanup is straightforward if migrated documents are stored in a temporary collection that can be dropped, rather than modifying the original collection directly (in which case we would need to reverse changes, which could be difficult).
-It's important that we test migrations thoroughly to avoid extended downtime from unexpected errors.

 ### Reverse Migrations

 There might be some situation where we need to apply the reverse of a migration.